 Now, what exactly is toner?
 At the salon, we hear this word

-We can see why toner is such a vital step to a highlight or balayage service and usually one bowl of toner is included in our lightening services.
-But, it’s even good for color treated hair.
-For example, I have a client who we colored her lightened-blonde hair back to her natural brown.
-But, after a month or so it slowly started to become a lighter, reddish brown.
-Honestly, there is very little we can to to prevent this from happening.
-Hair just naturally wants to lighten red, orange, or yellow depending on how dark it was before the fading began.
-But, we can neutralize those unwanted warm tones by using a professional grade toner.
+We can see why toner is such a vital step to a highlight or balayage service, and usually, one bowl of toner is included in our lightening services.
+But it’s even good for color-treated hair.
+For example, I have a client for whom we colored her lightened-blonde hair back to her natural brown.
+But, after a month or so, it slowly started to become a lighter, reddish brown.
+Honestly, there is very little we can do to prevent this from happening.
+Hair just naturally wants to lighten red, orange, or yellow, depending on how dark it was before the fading began.
+But, we can neutralize those unwanted warm tones by using a professional-grade toner.
 So what neutralizes the exposed red in this scenario?
 The answer is green.
-I can mix up a green based toner and either apply it to wet or dry hair, depending on the desired results.
-Magically the red is gone and the client is a happy camper.
+I can mix up a green-based toner and either apply it to wet or dry hair, depending on the desired results.
+Magically, the red is gone, and the client is a happy camper.
 Many salons even offer this as an á la carte service.
-The bonus to toners is that they typically don’t contain ammonia, they add extra shine, and can double as a mini hair treatment.
+The bonus to toners is that they typically don’t contain ammonia, add extra shine, and can double as a mini hair treatment.
 It’s truly magic in a bottle.